 TRUSTS REGISTRATION SERVICE

-The Trusts Registration Service is a new initiative from HMRC, which requires attention from all trustees.
-The changes mean that all UK trusts which declare tax to HMRC are required to register using this service.
-This article is intended as a prompt for trustees to establish whether their trust is required to register using this service.
+The Trusts Registration Service is a recent initiative from HMRC, which requires attention from all trustees.
+The current rules mean that all UK trusts which declare tax to HMRC are required to register using this service.
+New changes have been announced, which mean that up to 2 million UK trusts will be required to register from 10th March 2020.

 - What is the Trusts Registration Service?